 What is vintage photography?

 Vintage photography can be defined as any type of photography captured on film by an analog vintage camera that is at least 20 years old.
-A common characteristic of vintage photography which makes it attractive to modern-day photographers is what is referred to as the vintage aesthetic.
+With the comeback of film cameras, there hasn’t been a better time to get into film photography to capture vintage photos.
+A common characteristic of vintage photography that makes it attractive to modern-day photographers is what is referred to as the vintage aesthetic.

 Types of vintage photography